slafi/VoltaZero/Readme.md

 # VoltaZero Shield

-VoltaZero is an Arduino Uno shield which encompasses a total of five onboard and external sensors:
+VoltaZero is an Arduino Uno shield which encompasses a total of five onboard and external sensors.
+It was designed as part of the VoltaZero Sensing Unit which combines a microcontroller (Arduino Uno), a connectivity means (Helium Atom) and a sensing board (VoltaZero Shield).
+The primary usage of the shield is for environment control.
+However, it was designed with extensibility in mind.
+It supports external sensors through onboard built-in relays.

+# VoltaZero Sensors

 | Sensor        | Pin           | Type  | Location  |
 |:------------- |:------------- |:----- |:----- |